karashily/Encoding/README.md

 # Huffman and Arithmetic Coding
-Huffman and Arithmetic encoding techniques implemented in C++.
+a terminal program that compresses text/images using either  Arithmetic or Huffman coding techniques implemented in C++.
-Use g++ for compilation.

 ### Prerequisites